codership/documentation/galeracluster/source/documentation/crash-recovery.rst

    SET GLOBAL wsrep_provider_options='pc.bootstrap=true';

-After this, you are able to work on the manually restored part of the cluster, and the other half should be able to automatically re-join using IST as soon as the network link is restored.
+After this, you are able to work on the manually restored part of the cluster, and the other half should be able to automatically re-join using IST, as soon as the network link is restored.

 .. warning:: If you set the bootstrap option on both the separated parts, you will end up with two living cluster instances, with data likely diverging away from each other.
 Restoring a network link in this case will not make them re-join until the nodes are restarted and members specified in configuration file are connected again.
              Then, as the Galera replication model truly cares about data consistency: once the inconsistency is detected, nodes that cannot execute row change statement due to a data difference – an emergency shutdown will be performed and the only way to bring the nodes back to the cluster is through the full SST.